In-depth: PostHog vs LaunchDarkly

 Who uses PostHog?

 PostHog is built for startups and their engineers.
-It provides all the tools startups need to build successful products.
-The people who find PostHog most useful are founders, product engineers, and growth engineers.
-Companies that use PostHog feature flags and experiments include Y Combinator, Vendasta, and AssemblyAI.
+The people who find it most useful are founders, product engineers, and growth engineers.
+Companies that use PostHog feature flags and experiments include Y Combinator, ElevenLabs, and ResearchGate.

 How much does PostHog cost?

 Feature flags and experiments are free for up to 1M requests per month.
-Beyond that, it costs $0.0001/request (or $1 per 10,000 requests).
-There are discounts for high-volume users, non-profits, and startups.
-Other products, like product analytics and session replay, have separate but similarly structured pricing.
+Beyond that, it costs $0.0001/request ($1 per 10,000 requests), with discounts for high-volume users, non-profits, and startups.

 How much does LaunchDarkly cost?